magento/merchdocs/src/customers/account-dashboard-approval-rules.md

 Permissions to create rules can be set by selecting **Roles and Permissions** in the left panel.

 If no rules have been created, the list is empty.
 Click <span class="btn">Create Rule<span> to create a new rule.
-Click the button to create a new rule.

 On the Approval Rules form, any of the created rules can be enabled or disabled.

+{:.bs-callout-info}
-Note: When assigning a role as an approver, ensure that there is at least one user in that role.
+When assigning a role as an approver, ensure that there is at least one user in that role.

 ## Rule types and common options